Fash-Mayor/tip-calculator-app/README.md

 })
 ```
 ### Continued development
-I'm going to keep my focus on frontend, I want to be building scalable and functional sites from scratch.
-I would start by solidifying my Javascript and then diving into frameworks.
+I'm going to keep my focus on my frontend.
+I want to build scalable and functional sites from scratch.
+I would start by solidifying my JavaScript and then diving into frameworks.

 ## Author
 - Frontend Mentor - [@Fash-Mayor](www.frontendmentor.io/profile/Fash-Mayor)